vgonzenbach/retail-dataflow/README.md

     - Modeling of fact based on events
     - Ingestion of data into BigQuery

 The custom transformations are defined in the [transforms](./transform) directory.
-Details regarding the implementation are left to the reader.
+Details regarding the implementation are left to the reader but feel free to ask for help.

 ### Usage

 To run the pipeline, execute the [run.sh](./run.sh) script and a Dataflow job will be created.
 Prior steps need to be taken to set up the needed infrastructure such as:
+    - Create a GCP project
     - Create a Pub/Sub topic
     - Create a Pub/Sub subscription
     - Create a BigQuery dataset